remcmanu/cse321-project3/README.md

 - void col1handler (void);        // values 2, 5, 8, 0
 - void col2handler (void);        // values 3, 6, 9, #

+> ISRs developed in Project 2.

 ### Supplementary Outputs

 **void blipLED (void)**

 Turns on Blue User LED for `WAITTIME`, which is defined as 1/10th of a second (0.1).

+> Code developed in Project 2.

 **void vibrate (int ms)**